thexypod/thexypod.github.io/_posts/2025-11-01-review-amnesia-the-bunker.md

 abbreviations:
     TDD: "Amnesia: The Dark Decent"
     RB: "Amnesia: Rebirth"
-description: "The Bunker has you in the place of Henri Clément who is a French WW1 soldier.
-In his efforts to find his friend, Augustin Lambert, you get knocked out.
-The injury has caused Henri amnesia (get it?) and he awakens to learn that he’s now trapped in the bunker and that it’s inhabited by a menacing beast that is stalking your every move"
+description: "The Bunker has you in the place of Henri Clément who awakens to learn that he’s now trapped in the bunker and that it’s inhabited by a menacing beast that is stalking your every move..."
 image: 'images/posts/2025-11-01-review-amnesia-the-bunker/hero.webp'
 featured: false
 broadcasts: